eventnetusa/eventnet/src/_work/partners-drive-thru-discovery-experiences.md

       Advantage patients.&nbsp;

-      Partners turned to EventNetUSA to conceptualize and create a mobile showcase for their healthcare center patient experience.
-With goals of educating consumers and enrolling new patients, Mobile Discovery Experience trailers are used in new and emerging markets to support centers.
+      Partners turned to EventNetUSA to deliver a solution for touchless open house experiences in the day and age of COVID-19.&nbsp;

+      With goals of incorporating center tours, care model education, data collection and complimentary food distribution, EventNetUSA conceptualized the Drive-thru Discovery Experience.&nbsp;

-      The Mobile Discovery Experience
+      The Drive-thru Discovery Experience

-      * Custom 32' drop trailer with hydraulics that lower unit to ground for hidden wheels and easy entry

-      * Integrated technology including self-guided private audio tour

-      * Center visuals, finishes and patient furniture to highlight senior-focused design

-      * Private consultation space for new patient sign-up
+      * Parking lot events that enable consumers to engage safely from their vehicles

+      * Four touchpoints
+        * Welcome and data collection via raffle entry
+        * Activities showcasing in-center social events
+        * Broker engagement and eligibility Q&A
+        * Thank you, food distribution and invitation for concierge style virtual tour
+      * Set dressed with branded backdrop, signage and balloon arch

+      * Crowd entertainment provided by professional DJ

+      * Pre-event promotion via direct mailers and teams canvassing demographically targeted neighborhoods with flyers
     single_image_block:
       single_image_path: /uploads/20201006-101046.jpg
     double_image_block: